bruhmeme1234/Acer-Aspire-5-A514-52G-EFI/README.md

 Note:
 - If the Trackpad is not working maybe try changing the Kext.
 - If the Hackintosh failed and you wiped the WIndows partition, it's not my fault.
 So don't blame me if something terrible happened.
+- Some of the kext are outdated so if you encounter some driver problem, try updating the kext.